Kenneth Connor: Early life

 Connor was born in Highbury, Islington, London, the son of a naval petty officer who organised concert parties.
 He first appeared on the stage at the age of two as an organ-grinder's monkey in one of his father's shows, in Portsmouth.
 By the age of 11 he had his own act.
 He attended the Central School of Speech and Drama, where he was a Gold Medal winner.
 Connor made his professional debut in J. M. Barrie's The Boy David, at His Majesty's Theatre, London, in December 1936.

+His brother was a Doctor in General Practice in Hampshire.

 During the Second World War he served as an infantry gunner with the Middlesex Regiment, but continued acting by touring Italy and the Middle East with the Stars in Battledress concert party and ENSA.
 Earlier in the war, in 1941, he was apparently performing as a comedic entertainer in a concert party named the "Tam o Shanter's", as evidenced by a programme from the concert at the Summer Theatre at Felixstowe, dated Saturday 5 July 1941.
 The full cast autographed the programme, suggesting a final performance for the concert party, with Kenneth signing it "All the best Ken Connor".
 While waiting to be demobbed in Cairo, Connor received a telegram from William Devlin asking him to join the newly formed Bristol Old Vic, where he gained a solid grounding in the classics.